 Can I run every day and not get injured?

 Beginners who run every day may be more injury-prone.
 While you may be eager to adopt a daily routine, it’s better to start modestly.
 You can run every day, but you’ll want to build up to it first.

 10. Be cautious of running in poor weather

-It's easy to slip or turn an ankle on wet or slippery surfaces.
+It's easy to slip or turn an ankle in the rain and ice.
 If you regularly run in bad weather, look for shoes with an outsole designed for traction.
 Alternatively, you could find an indoor track or treadmill.